Oleic acid: Production and chemical behavior

 The biosynthesis of oleic acid involves the action of the enzyme stearoyl-CoA 9-desaturase acting on stearoyl-CoA.
 In effect, stearic acid is dehydrogenated to give the monounsaturated derivative, oleic acid.

-Oleic acid undergoes the reactions of carboxylic acids and alkenes.
+Oleic acid undergoes the typical reactions of carboxylic acids and alkenes.
 It is soluble in aqueous base to give soaps called oleates.
 Iodine adds across the double bond.
 Hydrogenation of the double bond yields the saturated derivative stearic acid.
 Oxidation at the double bond occurs slowly in air, and is known as rancidification in foodstuffs and as drying in coatings.

 Reduction of the carboxylic acid group yields oleyl alcohol.
 Ozonolysis of oleic acid is an important route to azelaic acid.
 The coproduct is nonanoic acid:

 Esters of azelaic acid find applications in lubrication and plasticizers.

+Neutralizing oleic acid with ethanolamines gives the protic ionic liquid monoethanolamine oleate.

 Related compounds

 The trans isomer of oleic acid is called elaidic acid or trans-9-octadecenoic acid.
 These isomers have distinct physical properties and biochemical properties.
 Elaidic acid, the most abundant trans fatty acid in diet, appears to have an adverse effect on health.
 A reaction that converts oleic acid to elaidic acid is called elaidinization.

 Another naturally occurring isomer of oleic acid is petroselinic acid.

 In chemical analysis, fatty acids are separated by gas chromatography of their methyl ester derivatives.
 Alternatively, separation of unsaturated isomers is possible by argentation thin-layer chromatography.

 In ethenolysis, methyl oleate, the methyl ester of the acid, converts to 1-decene and methyl 9-decenoate: